 Overview

 Welcome to our reading group exploring Theoretical Computer Science (TCS) in all its breadth.
 Everyone is invited: students and faculty from any department (and visitors from outside UIUC are welcome, too).
 TCS has deep ties to Math, ECE, Physics, and many other areas.
-If you wouldd like to give a talk, please let the organizers know.
+If you would like to give a talk, please let the organizers know.
 If you are a student interested in helping lead and organize the group, please reach out to Fernando.

 Tentative Format